valkolaci/prometheus/docs/storage.md

 Prometheus integrates with remote storage systems in two ways:

 * Prometheus can write samples that it ingests to a remote URL in a standardized format.
-* Prometheus can receive samples from other Prometheus servers in a standardized fromat.
+* Prometheus can receive samples from other Prometheus servers in a standardized format.
 * Prometheus can read (back) sample data from a remote URL in a standardized format.

 ![Remote read and write architecture](images/remote_integrations.png)

 The read and write protocols both use a snappy-compressed protocol buffer encoding over HTTP.
 The protocols are not considered as stable APIs yet and may change to use gRPC over HTTP/2 in the future, when all hops between Prometheus and the remote storage can safely be assumed to support HTTP/2.

 For details on configuring remote storage integrations in Prometheus, see the [remote write](configuration/configuration.md#remote_write) and [remote read](configuration/configuration.md#remote_read) sections of the Prometheus configuration documentation.
 The remote write receiver can be enabled by setting the `--enable-feature=remote-write-receiver` command line flag.
-When enabled, the remote read receiver endpoint is `/write`.
+When enabled, the remote read receiver endpoint is `/api/v1/write`.

 For details on the request and response messages, see the [remote storage protocol buffer definitions](https://github.com/prometheus/prometheus/blob/master/prompb/remote.proto).